webifycms/app/README.md

 ## Quick Start

-The following instructions will help you to get a copy of the project up and running on your local machine for development and testing purposes.
+The following instructions will help you to get a copy of WebifyCMS up and running on your local machine for development and testing purposes.

 ### Prerequisites